 Target-setting is difficult but important.
 Targets must be challenging but attainable.
 This is particularly true of exam targets, for which prior performance data are used: there should be cause for celebration when exam targets are reached, and cause for reflection – not misery or recrimination – when they are not.

 This takes place annually.
 In teaching and learning terms it represents the summative assessment.
 It should be nothing more than a summary of discussions, observations and work carried out during the year.
 Our over-riding principle is that “there should be no surprises”.
-There is an interim check on performance in February called the “Mid-Term Review”.
+There is an interim check on performance in February called the “Mid-Year Review”.
 This is a self-assessment discussed between teacher and Head of Department.

 Formative Assessment and Support